Diversity-Preserving K-Armed Bandits, Revisited: Introduction

+\begin{definition} A model $\cD$ is a collection of distributions $\nu$ with finite first moments denoted by $\mu = \Ed(\nu)$. \end{definition}

-The learning protocol is the following.
-An arm $A_t \in [K]$ is picked among $K$ choices at each round, where we denote by $[K]$ the set $\{1,\ldots,K\}$.
-The learner then obtains a payoff $Y_t$ drawn at random according to $\nu_{A_t}$ given that choice.
-This is the only observation made (the learner does not know what it would have obtained with a different choice).
-However, the distinguishing feature of the bandit model by \citet{Celisetal2019} is that the choice of $A_t$ is made in two steps, as follows.
-First, a distribution $\vecp_t$ over the arms is picked, in some known closed set $\cP$, which quantifies diversity (specific examples are given below); then, the arm $A_t$ is drawn at random according to $\vecp_t$.
-Following game-theoretic terminology, we will call $a \in [K]$ pure actions or ams, and $\vecp \in \cP$ mixed actions or probabilities.
+A $K$--armed bandit problem $\unu = (\nu_1,\ldots,\nu_K)$, unknown to the learner, is fixed.
+At each round, the learner picks an arm $A_t \in [K]$, where $K = \{1,\ldots,K\}$, and obtains a payoff $Y_t$ drawn at random according to $\nu_{A_t}$ conditionally to the choice of $A_t$.
+This is the only observation made.
+So far, the setting described is exactly the one of vanilla $K$--armed bandits; the distinguishing feature of the bandit model by \citet{Celisetal2019} is that the choice of $A_t$ is actually made in two steps, as follows.
+First, a distribution $\vecp_t$ over $[K]$ is picked, in some known closed set $\cP$ of the set $\Prb$ of all probability distributions over $[K]$.
+Distributions in the set $\cP$ satisfy some diversity-preserving constraints (specific examples are given below).
+Then, the arm $A_t$ is drawn at random according to $\vecp_t$.
+Following game-theoretic terminology, we will call $a \in [K]$ pure actions or arms, and $\vecp \in \cP$ mixed actions or distributions.